chittyapps/chittytrust/replit.md

 ## Overview

-This repository contains the ChittyOS Trust Engine, a revolutionary 6-dimensional trust scoring system that evaluates entities (people, organizations, AI agents) based on verifiable actions and outcomes.
+This repository contains ChittyTrust, a revolutionary 6-dimensional trust scoring system that evaluates entities (people, organizations, AI agents) based on verifiable actions and outcomes.
 The system provides a Flask web application that demonstrates three different personas and their trust scores across multiple dimensions and output metrics.

 ## User Preferences